janusboandersen/frdm_kl25z_minimal_build/README.md

 The file is similar in spirit to something like `crt0.o` for a Linux distributable.

 #### Boot sequence and bring-up
-- The boot sequence is described in RefManM 6.3.3.
+- The boot sequence is described in RefMan 6.3.3.
 - After the system is released from reset (power, default clocking, flash init), the CM0+ bootstraps itself by starting execution at word 1.
 - Our provided startup code (Reset_Handler) is vectored at word 1, and will then run to prepare the right context in SRAM.